Expungement Attorney in New Jersey

 Having an arrest or conviction record can severely limit your opportunities.
 Many employers, landlords, schools, and financial institutions conduct background checks on people who apply for jobs, housing rentals, academic programs, or loans.
 Unfortunately, a criminal record that shows up in your background check can reflect badly on you and result in the denial of your applications for employment, housing, or other opportunities – even if an arrest resulted in a dismissal or acquittal.
 Some employers may automatically disqualify applicants with specific criminal convictions on their records.

-People with criminal records face significant challenges securing stable housing, education, or career advancement.
+People with criminal records face significant challenges in securing stable housing, education, or career advancement.
 Expungement can remove the stigma of a criminal record and enable you to move forward after completing your sentence and demonstrating that you can live a law-abiding life.
+Contact our New Jersey expungement lawyer today.

 When May I Petition for Expungement?